termsurf/tree/readme.md

 ### Summary

-The Link Script syntax highlighter For VSCode.
+The Link Text syntax highlighter For VSCode.
 It's not perfect yet but it gets the job done.
-If you are new to the Link Script language, refer to the [tree](https://github.com/link-script/tree) repo, or the [base](https://github.com/link-script/base) and explore around the source code.
+If you are new to the Link Text language, refer to [base](https://github.com/drumworkteam/base) or some of our other repos and explore around the source code.
 It's far from complete but a labor of love.
 Making a little progress all the time.

 <img src="https://github.com/link-script/code/blob/work/snap.png?raw=true" width="600" />